Perfect points on genus one curves and consequences for supersingular K3 surfaces: The non -Frobenius split locus in

 The possible non-symplectic indices of supersingular K3 surfaces have been investigated by Jang in \cite{jang2019}.
-Table 1 of \cite{jang2019} shows that if $p\equiv 1\pmod{3}$, then no supersingular K3 surface admits a non-symplectic automorphism of order $3$, and if $p\equiv 2\pmod 3$, then the locus in the Ogus moduli space $S_{10}$ consisting of supersingular K3 surfaces with a non-symplectic automorphism of order 3 has dimension at most $4$.
+Table 1 of \cite{jang2019} shows that if $p\equiv 1\pmod{3}$, then no supersingular K3 surface admits a non-symplectic automorphism of order $3$, and if $p\equiv 2\pmod 3$, then the locus in $S_{10}$ consisting of supersingular K3 surfaces with a non-symplectic automorphism of order 3 has dimension at most $4$.
+Here, $S_{10}$ is Ogus's moduli space parametrizing supersingular K3 surfaces $X$ together with a marking of $\Pic(X)$ by the supersingular K3 lattice of Artin invariant 10.
 The result now follows from Lemma \ref{lem:weierstrassify}. \end{proof}

 \begin{remark} In fact, Jang's results show more: the locus of points in $S_{10}$ with a non-symplectic automorphism of order $3$ cannot contain any point of even Artin invariant, and for each $0\leq n\leq 4$, has intersection with the Artin invariant $2n+1$ locus of dimension at most $n$. \end{remark}